sandsmark/sandsmark/README.md

  - [qt1](https://github.com/sandsmark/qt1), fixed build properly (upstream has a hacky "fix").
  - [zstr](https://github.com/sandsmark/zstr), header-only C++ library wrapping zlib with iostreams, used for genieutils/freeaoe.
  - [rengine](https://github.com/sandsmark/rengine), header(s)-only C++ scenegraph rendering graphical library thing.
 Used for tg18ai, so I had to add some stuff and fix some stuff.
+ - [qt1](https://github.com/sandsmark/qt1), copy of Qt1 for usage with KDE1 (with some minor issued fixed, like scrollwheel support in some apps).

 Demoscene-ish
 ---------